-Our minor in Chican@-Latin@ Studies prepares students for informed political action and justice work with, and within Chican@ and Latin@ communities.
+The Chican@-Latin@ Studies minor prepares students for informed political action and justice work with and within Chican@ and Latin@ communities.

-The program is based on the recognition of the country's growing Latin@ communities and their historical role in the fight for decolonization, re-definitions of nationhood and citizenship, as well as their broader struggles and interconnections across the Americas.
-Students are introduced to major theories and perspectives on the cultural, socio-economic, and political issues affecting Chican@ and Latin@ populations in the United States.
-Through the program, students come to understand how structures of race, class, gender, sexuality and ideology condition inequality and social conflict.
+The program recognizes the country's growing Latin@ communities, their historical role in the fight for decolonization and re-defining nationhood and citizenship, and their broader struggles and interconnections across the Americas.
+Our curriculum focuses on major theories and perspectives on the cultural, socio-economic, and political issues affecting Chican@ and Latin@ populations in the United States.
+Students come to understand how structures of race, class, gender, sexuality, and ideology condition inequality and social conflict.

-Students develop skill necessary for professional and graduate work in areas such as social work, education, business, health sciences, the arts and humanities, law, and management.
+Students develop the skills necessary for professional and graduate work in areas such as social work, education, business, health sciences, the arts and humanities, law, and management.